50 Memorable Read-Aloud Books for Kids

-So in honor of our double celebration, I thought I would share some of our bestest, most favorite read aloud stories!
+So today, I thought I would share some of our most loved books -- a list of the "bestest" and most favorite read aloud stories ever!

 There are so many books that we could include on this list that it was hard to choose which ones to highlight.